bread-modular/website/content/docs/04-16bit/03-sampler-app.md

 ---
 title: App - Sampler
-summary: Learn about the 12-voice drum sampler app with three effects slots and dual group functionality.
+summary: Learn about the 12-voice drum sampler app with three effects.
 ---

 This is a 12-voice drum sampler with three effects slots.
 It divides samples into two groups (A & B), and you can assign separate effects for both groups.